lineality/invert_colors_minimal_chrome_extension/README.md

 turn off these permissions, which is terrible.

 Set everything to block or mute.
-Again, this minimal invert-colors extension does not need ANY permissions.
+Again, this minimal invert-colors extension does not need any permissions.